adlnet-archive/xapi-bootcamp-2015/Day One workshops/Starting from SCORM - A Developer's Guide/Instructions.md

   };
 ```
 Now the course can be imported into your LMS and used to track a subset of SCORM data via the xAPI.

+*Workshop Demonstration - SCORM Course, with added xAPI tracking, in an LMS*

 ### Extra Credit
 Now that the course is updated to track to an LRS, you can access data historically not available to a SCORM SCO.
 For example, you can get all of the scores associated with the post test and show the learner's score vs. the average of the class.